Big Ang (TV series)

 Big Ang is an American reality television series that premiered on VH1 on July 8, 2012, starring Angela "Big Ang" Raiola, who first received television exposure on the second season of the reality television series Mob Wives.

 In May 2013, Raiola confirmed during an interview that a second season of the show was being produced, but it was later revealed that the season would be retooled as another spin-off titled Miami Monkey, which premiered on September 8, 2013.

 Production

-Big Ang is a spinoff of Mob Wives.
-It premiered July 8, 2012, on VH1.
+Big Ang is a spin-off of Mob Wives.
+The series premiered July 8, 2012, on VH1.
+The series was produced by Electus, The Weinstein Company, Left/Right Productions, and Just Jenn Productions.
+It ran for one season of ten episodes, with episodes running 21 to 23 minutes.

 Raiola confirmed during an interview in May 2013 that a second season of Big Ang was being produced, but it was later revealed that the season would be retooled as another spin-off titled Miami Monkey, which premiered on September 8, 2013.